 Paramount Global to merge with Skydance Media

-The turbulent courtship between Paramount Global parent National Amusements and Skydance Media is back on, less than a month after the sides abruptly ended merger talks.
+Paramount Global parent National Amusements and Skydance Media have agreed to merge less than a month after the sides abruptly ended deal talks.

 The transaction resolves months of speculation around the future of Paramount, which also reportedly attracted a $26 billion bid from a consortium including Sony Pictures and private equity firm Apollo Global Management.
 A range of prominent media and entertainment industry executives were also said to have expressed interest in a possible deal for Paramount.

-Under the two-step deal, Skydance would first pay $2.4 billion for National Amusements, which controls 77% of the voting shares of Paramount, while shareholders with non-voting stock will receive $15 per share or one share of non-voting stock in the new company.
+Under the two-step deal, Skydance will first pay $2.4 billion for National Amusements, which controls 77% of the voting shares of Paramount.
+Shareholders with non-voting stock will receive $15 per share, or one share of non-voting stock in the new company.

 Class A shareholders other than National Amusements will receive $23 per share, or the right to get 1.5333 non-voting shares in the merged company.
 Paramount Global would then merge with Skydance in an all-stock transaction that values the latter at $4.75 billion.